mitre/caldera/README.md

 ```

 Once all tasks are completed, the operation will have a finish time associated to it, which will be
-visible when viewing all operations
+visible when viewing all operations.
+Check the start and end time of the operation - did you succeed?
 ```
 monitor >>> op
 ```